curl/everything-curl/libcurl/url/get.md

     rc = curl_url_get(h, CURLUPART_URL, &url, CURLU_NO_DEFAULT_PORT);
     curl_free(url);

-If the handle doesn't have enough information to extra a full URL, it will return error.
+If the handle does not have enough information to extra a full URL, it will return error.

 The returned string must be freed with `curl_free()` after you are done with